 This is a nocturnal and secretive animal that is in danger of becoming extinct.
 It is also known for large tracts of Cuban pine.

 The park comprises 273.4375 square kilometers, is mainly a mountainous area, and is home to a number of Cuban endemic species, flowing rivers, and a lot more.

 With 17,800 different species of animals, Cuba has more diverse wildlife than any other island in the Caribbean.

-There are in fact ten unique animals you will only find in Cuba all the world, so when you visit Cuba there are a lot more than bars and beaches to see!
+There are, in fact, ten unique animals you will only find in Cuba, so when you visit Cuba, there are a lot more than bars and beaches to see!

 23. Cuba Is Just 90 Miles From Key West!

 From the southernmost point of Key West, on the end of Simonton Street, the distance to Cuba is only 90 miles!

 Or a mere 4-hour boat trip if one was able to travel by boat between Cuba and the US (which one is not).